telerik/blazor-docs/components/treeview/data-binding/load-on-demand.md

 			// one way to add child elements to a collection currCategory.Products = new List<ProductItem>();
 			currCategory.Products.AddRange<ProductItem>(theProducts);
+			// the AddRange() method comes from the Telerik.DataSource.Extensions

 			StateHasChanged(); // inform the UI that the data is changed }